Nextdoor/conductor-open/README.md

 ## Quick Dev Setup

 Conductor runs by starting two docker containers.
 One for Postgres DB, and the other for Go service running the webapp.
 You can run the script below many times, to have a basic conductor setup up the two docker containers, and have it run using fake data in the database.
+The conductor frontend will be accessible on localhost:80

 ```